MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-download-azure-marketplace-item.md

 ### Import the download and publish to Azure Stack Marketplace (1809 and lower)

-1. The files for virtual machine images or solution templates that you've [previously downloaded](#use-the-marketplace-syndication-tool-to-download-marketplace-items) must be made locally available to your Azure Stack environment.
+1. The files for virtual machine images or solution templates that you have [previously downloaded](#use-the-marketplace-syndication-tool-to-download-marketplace-items) must be made locally available to your Azure Stack environment.

 2. Use the administrator portal to upload the marketplace item package (the .azpkg file) and the virtual hard disk image (the .vhd file) to Azure Stack Blob storage.
 Upload of the package and disk files makes them available to Azure Stack so you can later publish the item to the Azure Stack Marketplace.